What Is a Favicon?

 ICO - favicon.ico

 The most common favicon formats are ICO, PNG, and SVG, but there are additional formats for specific browsers or devices.
 The ICO file format was developed by Microsoft and is the original file format for the favicon.
 The format is unique because it allows for multiple small images within the same file.
 This is advantageous because the small icons required for a favicon in ICO format (16x16, 32x32, and 48x48 pixels) can be scaled and optimized independently.
 At small dimensions you can’t rely on the browser to automatically resize your icon in an optimal way.
 The ICO format is supported by all browsers and it’s the only format that IE5 through IE10 supports.
+Read the dedicated favicon.ico guide for placement, sizes, and HTML examples.

 PNG - favicon.png